Southend-on-Sea: Growth of the town

 To celebrate Queen Victoria's diamond jubilee, a statue of her pointing out to sea was placed at the top of Pier Hill, which the locals amusingly remarked appeared to point towards the gents toilets.
 The statue was moved to its current position on Clifftown Parade in 1962.
-In 1903, it was reported that around 1 million people had paid admission to use the pier, while 250,000 passengers had alighted from pleasure steamboats.
-Further facilities were built for the growing visitor numbers, including extending the esplanade to Chalkwell in 1903, and in 1909 adding the "wedding cake" bandstand at the top of the cliffs, opposite Prittlewell Square; one of six bandstands that stood in Southend.
+In 1903, it was reported that around one million people had paid admission to use the pier, while 250,000 passengers had alighted from pleasure steamboats.
+Further facilities were built for the growing visitor numbers, including extending the esplanade to Chalkwell in 1903 and adding the wedding cake bandstand at the top of the cliffs, opposite Prittlewell Square in 1909; it was one of six bandstands that stood in Southend.
 In 1907, following a campaign by the Westcliff Tradesman Association who wanted to rename the town, the Borough of Southend-on-Sea and Westcliff-on-Sea, local businessman and philanthropist, R. A. Jones put forward a plan to rename the town, Thamesmouth.